JohnPevien/fictional-university-wp-theme/README.md

 # fictional university wp theme

 A fictional university wordpress theme.
 The theme is modified to include my own design.
-The base theme is  from [Become a WordPress Developer: Unlocking Power With Code](https://www.udemy.com/course/become-a-wordpress-developer-php-javascript/)
+The base theme is from udemy course [Become a WordPress Developer: Unlocking Power With Code](https://www.udemy.com/course/become-a-wordpress-developer-php-javascript/)